LaPreprint/typst/lapreprint.typ

   affiliations: (),
   // The paper's abstract.
 Can be omitted if you don't have one.
   abstract: none,
-  // The plain-language-summary is shown underneath the abstract.
-  plain-language-summary: none,
   // The short-title is shown in the running header
   short-title: none,
   // The short-citation is shown in the running header, if set to auto it will show the author(s) and the year in APA format.
   short-citation: auto,
   // The venue is show in the footer
   venue: none,
-  // An image path that is shown in the top right of the page
+  // An image path that is shown in the top right of the page.
+Can also be content.
   logo: none,
-  // Content that can be put directly below the logo
-  after-logo: none,
   // A DOI link, shown in the header on the first page.
 Should be just the DOI, e.g. `10.10123/123456` ,not a URL
   doi: none,
   heading-numbering: "1.a.i",